Investor Relations

 (Major Countermeasures)

 TDK is formulating BCP (Business Continuity Planning) for each major business and promoting BCM (Business Continuity Management) activities so that production at the manufacturing site can be resumed as soon as possible in the event of an emergency.
 In the same way, the sales and headquarters staff functions also have a BCP to prepare for emergencies so that the entire functions of the company will not be suspended.
-In terms of securing the supply chain in the event of a disaster, even if business cannot be continued due to a large-scale disaster, we will follow the procedures stipulated in the BCP and establish alternative bases for priority operations in emergency such as payment to suppliers and continuation of the supply of materials.
+In terms of securing the supply chain in the event of a disaster, even if business cannot be continued due to a large-scale disaster, we will follow the procedures stipulated in the BCP and establish alternative bases for priority operations in an emergency such as payment to suppliers and continuation of the supply of materials.
 Furthermore, regarding initial response, TDK has globally introduced a system that enables rapid information sharing between our overseas subsidiaries and the headquarters to quickly grasp the damage situation in the event of an emergency.

 (5) Risks in international business activities

-TDK conducts operations globally, and its overseas sales accounts for more than 90% of total sales on a consolidated basis.
 In many of our target markets and emerging countries that are expected to see economic development going forward, TDK may be exposed to international political risks such as war, terrorism or other events, domestic political and economic risks such as fluctuations in currency exchange, tariff raising, import/export restrictions, and social risks including labor problems stemming from differences in cultures and customs, and diseases.
 There may be unknown risks in building relationships with trading partners due to differences in commercial and business customs.
 If these risks materialize, they could reduce or halt manufacturing activities, force the stagnation of sales activities and in turn have a significant adverse effect on business results.

 (Major Countermeasures)